vyommani/pl0c/README.md

 PL/0 Compiler

-This project implements a simple compiler for the PL/0 programming language in Rust.
-The compiler includes a lexer, parser, abstract syntax tree (AST) generation, and a code generator to output PL/0 assembly code.
+A Rust-based compiler for the PL/0 programming language, designed for educational purposes to demonstrate compiler construction.
+This project implements a lexer, parser, abstract syntax tree (AST) generation, intermediate representation (IR) generation, and code generation targeting x86-64 & ARM64 assembly.
 Table of Contents
+    Introduction (#introduction)
+    PL/0 Language Syntax (#pl0-language-syntax)
+    Sample Program (#sample-program)
+    Features (#features)
+    Directory Structure (#directory-structure)
+    Getting Started (#getting-started)
+    Usage (#usage)
+    Roadmap (#roadmap)
+    Contributing (#contributing)
+    License (#license)

 Introduction

+PL/0 is a minimalist programming language used to teach compiler design principles.
+This project provides a Rust implementation of a PL/0 compiler, showcasing key compiler components: lexical analysis, parsing, AST construction, IR generation, and code generation for x86-64 assembly.
+The compiler is a work-in-progress, with active development on IR optimization and assembly emission.

-    PL/0 Programming Language
+PL/0 Programming Language Syntax

-        Syntax
+PL/0 supports structured programming with variables, arithmetic, conditionals, loops, and procedures.
+Its syntax is inspired by Pascal, making it simple to parse and understand.
+Below are the key constructs:

 Sample Program
-    Features
-    Directory Structure
-    Getting Started
-    Usage
-    Examples
-    Contributing
-    License

-Introduction

-PL/0 is a small educational programming language used to teach compiler construction.
-This project provides a basic implementation of a PL/0 compiler in Rust, demonstrating the main components of a compiler, including lexical analysis, parsing, AST construction, and code generation.
-PL/0 Programming Language
-Syntax

-PL/0 is a simple, structured programming language that includes basic constructs such as variables, arithmetic operations, conditionals, and loops.
-The syntax is similar to Pascal and is designed to be easy to parse and understand.
-Below are some of the key constructs in PL/0:

-    Variable Assignment: x := 5;
-    Arithmetic Operations: x := 5 + 3;
-    Conditionals: if x > 5 then y := 10 else y := 20;
-    Loops: while x < 10 do x := x + 1;

-Sample Program

-pl0

 var x, y, z;
 begin
-    x := 1;
+    x := 1;          { Initialize x to 1 }

-    y := 2;
+    y := 2;          { Initialize y to 2 }

-    z := x + y;
+    z := x + y;      { Compute sum }
     if z > 2 then

-        z := z - 1
+        z := z - 1   { Decrement if sum > 2 }
     else

-        z := z + 1;
+        z := z + 1;  { Increment otherwise }

-    while x < 10 do
+    while x < 10 do  { Loop until x reaches 10 }
         x := x + 1;
+    writeInt(z);     { Output z }
 end.

 This sample program demonstrates variable declarations, assignments, conditionals, and loops in PL/0.

 Features

-    Lexer: Converts source code into tokens.
+    Lexer: Tokenizes PL/0 source code into a stream of tokens.
-    Parser: Parses tokens into an abstract syntax tree (AST).
+    Parser: Constructs an AST from tokens (in progress).
-    AST: Represents the program's structure in a tree format.
+    AST: Represents program structure using a tree (partially implemented).
-    Code Generator: Translates the AST into IR(work in progress).
+    IR Generator: Translates AST to intermediate representation (work in progress).

-Directory Structure

-css

-src/

-1-> ast.rs

-2-> codegen.rs

-3-> lexer.rs

-4-> main.rs

-5-> parser.rs

-6-> token.rs

-7-> lib.rs

-    main.rs: Entry point of the application.
-    lexer.rs: Lexical analyzer that tokenizes the input source code. parser.rs: Parses tokens into an AST(not yet implemented). token.rs: Defines the tokens used by the lexer and parser. ast.rs: Defines the abstract syntax tree (AST) nodes and the visitor pattern(Not yet implemented). code_generator.rs: Generates PL/0 assembly code from the AST(Not yet implemented).
+    Code Generator: Emits x86-64 assembly with register allocation and spilling (in development).
+    Error Handling: Provides detailed error messages for invalid syntax or semantics.
+    Static Link Support: Handles nested procedures via static links.

 Getting Started